dolik-rce/pegof/README.md

 - `double-quantification` Removing double quantifications: If a single term is quantified twice, it is always possible to convert this into a single potfix operator with equel meaning (e.g. `(X+)?` -> `X*`).

+- `empty-action` Removing empty actions: Actions that contain only whitespace are discarded.

 - `inline` Rule inlining: Some simple rules can be inlined directly into rules that reference them.
 Reducing number of rules improves the speed of generated parser.

 - `none` No optimizations: Shorthand option for no optimizations.